Theory of ice-skating: Equations for V-shaped blades

 To get close to ice-skating conditions, we consider first a skate having a smooth surface ending toward the ice with a sharp edge, its longer dimension being in the direction $y$ of the imposed speed, see fig.\ref{fig:sec3}.
 Such V-shaped blades are the ones sharpened for hockey skaters and also figure skatings.
 The bottom of each blade present actually a hollow separating two V-shaped edges but the skater spends most of his time on a single edge, therefore we focus here on the case of V-shape transverse profile on contact with the ice surface via a thin film of melted water.
 In this geometry the water layer has only a finite extend along the horizontal coordinate $x$ perpendicular to the direction of motion, a width much smaller than the length of the skate.
 Lastly the vertical direction is associated to coordinate $z$.
 The curved profile of the blade and the cross-section are schematized in figs.\ref{fig:sec3} where the length scales are not respected.
 The length of contact $\ell$ is defined as usual, as the longitudinal dimension of the wetted part of the blade which is situated between the first point of contact (where the thickness of the layer is zero) and the point of maximum penetration of the blade into the ice.
 Beyond this point the contact is assumed to stop because the bottom of the curved blade becomes above the surface of the through dug by the passage of the skater.
 This geometry also describes the case of speed skating (having rectangular cross-section) with inclined blade making an angle $\pi/4$ with the vertical axis, considered in subsection \ref{sec:numerics}.

-We neglect the fact that sharpening of the blade leaves a slightly rounded cylindrical wedge with a very small radius.
-This is a reasonable assumption because the water layer has a thickness of order of thirteen micrometers, although blades are sharpened with a radius of order of one micrometer.
-Therefore we consider a perfectly sharpened blade with V-shaped wedge.
-This hypothesis may be invalid in a very small domain (in front of the skate where the liquid layer is very shallow), that is not essential for our purpose which is to derive the geometry of the furrow whose main part has length scales much larger than the radius of curvature or the imperfections of sharpened wedges.

 We derive below the equations for the flow created by the friction forces along $y$ which is partially evacuated laterally by a secondary flow flowing in the $x$ direction (perpendicular to the plane of Fig.(a)) generating a pressure supporting the weight of the skater.
 Note that there is also some flow ejecting fluid behind the blade which is generated by the pressure gradient along $y$.
 This gradient is negligible with respect to the lateral one because the length of contact along $y$ is much larger than the transverse dimension of the trough created by the passage of the blade.
+We neglect the imperfections of sharpened wedges, and the fact that sharpening of the blade leaves a slightly rounded cylindrical wedge with a very small radius.
+The radius of curvature of this wedge at the bottom of the blade (in the plane perpendicular to $y$) is generally of the order of one micrometer, that is comparable to the film thickness found below.
+But the domain where this hypothesis may be invalid (in the very bottom of the blade) is much smaller than the total water film domain (which includes the sides ploughing into the ice), therefore our partially incorrect approximation is not really questionable for our purpose which is to derive the geometry of the furrow whose main part has length scales much larger than the radius of curvature or the imperfections of sharpened wedges.